 Accordingly, on 19 May 2021, the Company issued a Notice of Base Rate Modification to the Noteholders under which the Company proposed to effect the Base Rate Modification by entering into an amendment deed, (the "Amendment Deed"), to change the basis of the variable rate of interest used to calculate the Interest amount in respect of the Notes from three month Sterling Libor to a rate based on daily compounded Sterling Overnight Index Average, (SONIA).
-The Company entered into the Amendment Deed on 21 June 2021.
-The change to the basis of the variable rate of interest will apply to all interest payments made by the Company from 22 June 2021.
+It is anticipated that the Company will enter into the Amendment Deed by 5 July 2021 and that the change in the basis of the variable rate of interest will apply to all interest payments made by the Company from 13 July 2021.